chiefenne/JETI_EX_BUS/README.md

  The connection between the board and the sensors is established via [I2C](https://de.wikipedia.org/wiki/I%C2%B2C).
 Four wires are (vcc, gnd, sda, scl) needed to connect each of the sensors.

-> NOTE: During testing the microcontroller is supplied via USB power (thus no vcc connection between board and receiver) and the Jeti receiver is supplied via NiMh batteries.
+> NOTE: During testing the microcontroller is supplied via USB power (thus no vcc connection between board and receiver) and the Jeti receiver is powered via 4S NiMH batteries.
 They share a common ground.
 In the real application the microcontroller will also be powered via the the battery (through the receiver).

 </br>